addy-analytics/COVID-19-ANALYSIS/README.md

 - how many individuals have reportedly recovered from it
 - how the effect of lockdown impacted on the spread of COVID-19

-You can find the raw data & official analysis here: https://raw.githubusercontent.com/datasets/covid-19/main/data/countries-aggregated.csv.
+You can find the raw data & official analysis [here](https://raw.githubusercontent.com/datasets/covid-19/main/data/countries-aggregated.csv).
 This Notebook makes use of Python packages like Pandas (for Data Cleaning/Manipulation) and Plotly-plotly.express and Seaborn (for Data Visualization).

 ## Content
 1. Import Libraries